 Plots can speak without narration

-While narration provides more insight to the events that occur in a story, actions should also speak for themselves.
+While narration provides more insight into the events that occur in a story, actions should also speak for themselves.
 Extracurricular and volunteer activities are indicative of “actions” in high school, yet there’s more you can include.
-A teacher may describe in your letter of recommendation about a moment when you helped another student who was failing their class, revealing that you are considerate.
-Another instance may be when you were featured on your school’s website or recognized in a publication.
+A teacher may describe in your letter of recommendation a moment when you helped another student who was failing their class, revealing that you are considerate.
+Another instance maybe when you were featured on your school’s website or recognized in a publication.
 On the flip side, be careful about what you or your friends post about you on social media.
 Everything placed on the internet stays on the internet, and some college admission officers will dig around to learn more about you.

 A conclusion to the old story and exposition to the new